maniadav/start/docs/start_project_scope.md

 ## 2. Aims

-2.1.
+### 2.1.
+Assessment Platform

 To provide a scalable, secure browser based platform that can be used for direct assessment to quantify ASD related dimension.

-2.2.
+### 2.2.
+Secure Pipeline

 To establish a secure pipeline for:

 - Systematic data collection
 - Clinical analysis
 - Research insights
 - Data protection and privacy

-  2.3.
-To deliver an integrated solution that is:
+### 2.3.
+Solution Integration

 - User-friendly for non-specialist health workers
 - Deployable in naturalistic environments (home or routine health-care settings)